daveRendon/wikiazure-podcast/_posts/2019-11-07-episode-03-msignite-crushing-certifications-josue-vidal.md

  + Josue Vidal recommendations and takeaways from Microsoft Ignite 2019 [12:26]

-Here is the session presented at Microsoft Ignite 2019:
+Here is the session presented at Microsoft Ignite 2019 by Josue Vidal and Carlos Motta:
 <a href="https://myignite.techcommunity.microsoft.com/sessions/80741?latestplayer=true" target="_blank">EXAM PREP: AZ-103 | Microsoft Azure Administrator</a>